cstevenson7/Final_Project_JavaScript/README.md

 ##How it works

-- Two buttons on the home page that call the getTop4 function when clicked and pass in an integer value to represent AB or BC
+- Two buttons on the home page call the getTop4 function when clicked and pass in an integer value to represent AB or BC
 - An if statement determines if the user choose to get AB or BC temperatures and a map object of AB or BC locations is used in a for loop